 My ex often returns the kids late after the scheduled visitation.
 I'm worried my ex may be thinking of not returning them at all one day.
 Is there anything I can do?

 My ex has sole physical custody of our kids, but I have visitation on alternating weekends.
-My ex just told me of plans to take a job across the country, however, which would mean that I could only afford to see my kids every few months.
+My ex just told me of plans to take a job across the country, which would mean that I could only afford to see my kids every few months.
 What can I do?

 Consider going back to court to modify the visitation order.
 Judges will usually require parents to have all reasonable items for the care of the baby.
 If you still have questions, FindLaw's Child Custody forum is specifically devoted to child custody and support issues.

 Facing Child Custody or Visitation Interference?
 Get Legal Help Today